 PLACE: United States

-If you’d like to support the site, buy stuff that you need from the links.
+TIME PERIOD: 1784–1890Was this useful?
+Keep us going with a quick tip.
+Thank you!
+And buy stuff that you need from the links.
 Some of them send us kickbacks at no cost to you, but a wee cost to the empire.
 Thank you! ♥

 Hello, everyone.
 I abandoned you to my books and teaching for awhile, and for that apologies.
 I’m studying for exams and it’s just been impossible to post regularly even about fun stuff because frankly, I cannot bear to look at a screen any more than …